Why do it?

 Kei roto i te pouaka Inside the box

-Kei roto i te pouaka te koko The spoon is inside the box
+Kei roto i te pouaka te pune The spoon is inside the box

 Kei waho i te pākete Outside the bucket